gershnik/intrusive_shared_ptr/README.md

 # Intro
-This is yet another implementation of an intrusive [reference counting](http://en.wikipedia.org/wiki/Reference_counting) [smart pointer](http://en.wikipedia.org/wiki/Smart_pointer), highly configurable reference counted base class and adapters.
+This is yet another implementation of an intrusive [reference counting](http://en.wikipedia.org/wiki/Reference_counting) [smart pointer](http://en.wikipedia.org/wiki/Smart_pointer), a highly configurable reference-counted base class and adapters.

-The code requires C++17 or above compiler.
+The code requires a C++17 or above compiler.

 It is known to work with:<br/>
 Xcode 11 or above<br/>